Table of Contents

-Polymyalgia rheumatica causes symmetrical muscle pain in the shoulder girdle through inflammation of the peripheral arteries, often the subclavian artery.
-The stiffness is mostly noticeable in the morning or after a period of inactivity, which typically last longer than 30 minutes.
+PMR causes symmetrical muscle pain in the shoulder girdle due to inflammation of the peripheral arteries, often the subclavian artery.
+The stiffness is most noticeable in the morning or after a period of inactivity and typically last longer than 30 minutes.
 Additional features of PMR are bursitis or synovitis of large joints.

 Epidemiology of Giant Cell Arteritis

-Giant cell arteritis is the most common of all vasculitides, affecting mostly women of advanced age (this is true for about 75 % of all cases).
+GCA is the most common of all vasculitides, affecting mostly women of advanced age (this is true for about 75% of all cases).
 Women are affected at least twice as often as men.
-The incidence following the eighth decade of life is around 50/100,000.
-Disease susceptibility is associated with northern European descent and is seldom observed in blacks and Asians
+The incidence following the eighth decade of life is approximately 50/100,000 people.
+Disease susceptibility is associated with northern European descent and is seldom observed in people of African American and Asian descent.

 Etiology of Giant Cell Arteritis

 Pathology and Pathophysiology of Giant Cell Arteritis and Polymyalgia Rheumatica

-Giant cell arteritis and polymyalgia rheumatica are T-cell-dependent autoimmune diseases, which particularly affect medium-sized and large arteries as granulomatous polyarteritis.
-The pattern of involvement is indeed different, and the diseases can occur separately; however, in about 50 % of the cases, the two manifestations overlap.
+GCA and PMR are T cell-dependent autoimmune diseases, which typically affect medium-sized and large arteries as in granulomatous polyarteritis.
+The pattern of involvement is indeed different, and the diseases can occur separately; however, in approximately 50% of cases, the two manifestations overlap.

 Histologically, GCA and PMR can often be detected in the vessel wall as shown by the presence of giant cells and the infiltration of lymphocytes.
 Significant luminal stenosis frequently results due to reactive wall thickening in the inflamed areas.
-This is especially relevant in implication of the ophthalmic artery as hypoperfusion of the eye may lead to irreversible damage within few hours.
-In polymyalgia rheumatica, inflammatory infiltrates may also be found in the large joints.
+This is especially relevant in the implication of the ophthalmic artery as hypoperfusion of the eye may lead to irreversible damage within a few hours.
+In PMR, inflammatory infiltrates may also be found in the large joints.

 Symptoms of Giant Cell Arteritis and Polymyalgia Rheumatica

 Both diseases are associated with general symptoms such as fatigue, unintentional weight loss, night sweats, and possible fever.
 In addition, both GCA and PMR have classic symptoms and patterns of involvement, by which they can be distinguished from one another.
-It is important to remember that in about 50 % of GCA cases, PMR is also present; as such, these diseases are not always observed in isolation.
+It is important to remember that in approximately 50% of GCA cases, PMR is also present; these diseases are not always observed in isolation.

 Symptoms of giant cell arteritis